pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class ZenithSubscriptionDataIdArrayCorrectnessTableGridValue extends BaseIntegerArrayCorrectnessTableGridValue {
     constructor();
 }

+// Warning: (ae-missing-release-tag) "ZenithWebSocketCloseCode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const enum ZenithWebSocketCloseCode {
+    // (undocumented)
+    KickedOff = 4000
+}

 // Warning: (ae-missing-release-tag) "ZeroOperandBooleanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)